ruanchaves/old_website/_posts/2021-03-20-ray-wandb-transformers-integration.md

 logger.info(json.dumps(best_run.hyperparameters, indent=4))
 ```

 There may be better ways to do this, but this approach simply works.
-All code was tested on transformers `4.4.0.dev0`.
+All code was tested on the `transformers` version `4.4.0.dev0`.